ljy03/242_final_project/README.md

 - Text cleaning removes HTML, URLs, emails, and punctuation
 - TF-IDF uses both unigrams and bigrams by default
 - The model uses stratified splits to maintain class distribution
+  ## Classical ML Models on TF-IDF (IVO)

+In addition to the baseline Logistic Regression model, we evaluate multiple classical machine learning models trained on TF-IDF features to assess the effectiveness of different modeling approaches for text sentiment classification.

+### Models Evaluated
+Using the TF-IDF feature matrices generated in the baseline workflow, the following models are trained and compared:

+- Logistic Regression
+- Linear Support Vector Machine (Linear SVM)
+- Random Forest

+All models are evaluated using a consistent train/validation/test split.

+### Evaluation Metrics
+Model performance is assessed on the test set using:
+- Accuracy
+- Precision
+- Recall
+- F1 score
+- Confusion matrix
+- Training time

+An overfitting analysis is also conducted by comparing training, validation, and test performance.

+### Results Summary
+Among all TF-IDF–based models, **Linear SVM** achieves the best overall performance, obtaining the highest test-set F1 score while maintaining stable generalization and low computational cost.
+Tree-based models such as Random Forest exhibit strong training performance but suffer from overfitting due to the high-dimensional and sparse nature of TF-IDF features.

+### Outputs
+The comparison results of TF-IDF models are summarized in:
+- `outputs/tfidf_model_comparison.csv` (generated locally)

+### Implementation
+The implementation of TF-IDF classical model training and evaluation is provided in: